jekyll/github-metadata/README.md

 ### 2. `~/.netrc`

 A `.netrc` file contains login and initialization information used by an auto-login process.
 If you prefer to use the good ol' `~/.netrc` file, just make sure the [`netrc`][netrc] gem is bundled.
 Add `gem 'netrc'` to your `Gemfile`, run `bundle install`, then run `bundle exec jekyll build`.
-It generally resides in the user’s home directory, but a location outside of the home directory can be set using the environment variable NETRC.
+This netrc file generally resides in a user’s home directory, but a location outside of the home directory can be set using the environment variable NETRC in your config.yml file.

-The `machine name` identify a remote machine name.
-The auto-login process searches the .netrc file for a machine token that matches the remote machine specified on the ftp command line or as an open command argument.
-Once a match is made, the subsequent .netrc tokens are processed, stopping when the end of file is reached or another machine or a default token is encountered.

-The `machine name` directive should be `api.github.com`.
+The `machine name` parameter identifies a remote machine name.
+The auto-login process searches the `.netrc` file for a machine token that matches the remote machine specified.
+The `machine name` directive in this case should be `api.github.com`.

 ```bash
 $ api.github.com [bundle exec] jekyll serve